koerding/testing/test.md

 | **2.
 Replication Crisis & Publication Bias** | The importance of replication and the issues of publication bias. | *Activity*: "Journal Editor's Dilemma" - As described above. | The shocking failure of many high-profile psychology studies to replicate. |
 | **3.
 Empowering Rigor** | Tools and practices to ensure good rigor in research. | *Activity*: "Rigor Toolkit" - As described above. | The story of a researcher who incorporated rigorous practices and debunked a flawed belief. |

-These outlines provide a cohesive narrative arc starting with an awareness of the problems in neuroscience and other scientific disciplines and moving toward tools and strategies to address these issues.

 # Keeping Proper Logs/ Notebooks